NaturalNode/natural/README.md

         console.log('document #' + i + ' is ' + measure);
     });

-It's possible to retrieve a list of all terms in a document sorted by their importance.
+It's possible to retrieve a list of all terms in a document, sorted by their importance.

     tfidf.listTerms(0 /*document index*/).forEach(function(item) {